mengeryang/distributed-ml-framework-benchmark/ray/README.md

-# Ray MNIST
+# Ray benchmarks
-This project is to learn and test ray distributed training with pytorch lightning
+This project is to benchmark ray distributed training using python pytorch as backend.